invoke-ai/InvokeAI/docs/features/CLI.md

 command line (`--steps=10 --grid`), one argument per line, or a mixture of both using any of the accepted command switch formats:

-!!! example ""
+!!! example "my unmodified initialization file"

-    ```bash
+    ```bash title="~/.invokeai" linenums="1"
+    # InvokeAI initialization file
+    # This is the InvokeAI initialization file, which contains command-line default values.
+    # Feel free to edit.
+If anything goes wrong, you can re-initialize this file by deleting
+    # or renaming it and then running configure_invokeai.py again.

+    # The --root option below points to the folder in which InvokeAI stores its models, configs and outputs.
+    --root="/Users/mauwii/invokeai"

+    # the --outdir option controls the default location of image files.
+    --outdir="/Users/mauwii/invokeai/outputs"

+    # You may place other  frequently-used startup commands here, one or more per line.
+    # Examples:
-    --web
+    # --web --host=0.0.0.0
-    --steps=28
-    --grid
-    -f 0.6 -C 11.0 -A k_euler_a
+    # --steps=20
+    # -Ak_euler_a -C10.0
     ```

+!!! note

-Note that the initialization file only accepts the command line arguments.
+    The  initialization file only accepts the command line arguments.
     There are additional arguments that you can provide on the `invoke>` command line (such as `-n` or `--iterations`) that cannot be entered into this file.
     Also be alert for empty blank lines at the end of the file, which will cause an arguments error at startup time.

 ## List of prompt arguments